nathanielhall/codemender-github-infra/README.md

 *   **Containerization Constraints:** Transitioning to a pre-built container image would optimize runtime performance.
 NOTE: Must plan to mitigate nested container execution issues.

 ## Workflow Usage Examples
+Repositories using one or more of the example workflows
 - https://github.com/nathanielhall/the-most-vulnerable-dotnet-app
 - https://github.com/nathanielhall/juice-shop